|Commander / EDH||Legal|

 Combos Browse all

 Sacrifice any number of lands.
-Search your library for that many land cards, put them into play tapped, then shuffle your library.
+Search your library for that many land cards, put them onto the battlefield tapped, then shuffle your library.

 Price & Acquistion Set Price Alerts